AnnieNeilson/fan-art/README.md

 * Miro
 -- This was used to create the Entity relationship diagram
 * Font Awesome
--- All the Icons displayed throughout the website are Font Awesome icons.
+-- All the Icons displayed throughout the website are Font Awesome icons
 * Am I Responsive
 -- Multi Device Website Mockup Generator was used to create the Mock up image in this README